hhuang-fzj/ESD_OEDS/README.md

 And finally run the main crawling script `python main.py` to download all available sources into the database.

+## CLI tool

+After installing the library with `pip install -e .`, there also is a CLI tool to download/update a given dataset using:

+`oeds --db="postgresql://opendata:opendata@localhost:6432/opendata?options=--search_path={DBNAME}" --crawler-list public opec smard`

+For more information, check out `oeds -h`.

 ## Using the ECMWF crawler

 If you want to use the ECMWF crawler you need to create an account at [copernicus](https://cds.climate.copernicus.eu) to get an API key which allows you to query the API of copernicus.
 Follow the [instructions](https://cds.climate.copernicus.eu/api-how-to) of copernicus for that.